Harry Potter and the Philosopher's Stone

 0/5

 This movie contains no sexual content or nudity.
-The focus is on friendship and adventure, not romance.
+The focus is on friendship and adventure.

 Violence & Gore